clue/reactphp-quassel/README.md

 Internally, it will use the `ext-mbstring` for converting between different character encodings for message strings.
-If this extension is missing, then special characters outside of ASCII/ISO5589-1 range may be replaced with a `?` placeholder.
+If this extension is missing, then special characters outside of ISO 8859-1 / ASCII range may be replaced with a `?` placeholder.
 This means that the string `hällo € 10!` may be converted as `hällo ?
 10!` instead.
 Installing `ext-mbstring` is highly recommended.